SethHibpshman/MorseDeck-Terminal/README.md

 > - Unit costs reflect bulk purchasing; individual retail prices may be higher.
 > - 3D printing assumes university or personal printer access.
 > - PCB cost assumes overseas fabrication.

 ---

-## Project Documentation

-The project wiki contains a full account of how this was built, including hardware decisions, the development process, and design reflections.

-- [Build Guide](../../wiki/2.-Build-Guide) - How I assembled the PCB, wired the components, and got the firmware running
-- [Hardware Reference](../../wiki/3.-Hardware-Reference) - Full pin mapping, component details, and wiring notes
-- [Software Reference](../../wiki/4.-Software-Reference) - Code structure, key logic, and configuration
-- [Design Reflections](../../wiki/5.-Design-Reflections) - What went well, what I would do differently, and known limitations

----